Car with coin and book bank for loan finance payment.

 The finance charge can often be paid monthly, but it is important to remember that this finance charge doesn’t actually pay down the principal.
 If you have a finance only payment, you are simply buying another month on the loan.
 It is possible to pay the finance charges indefinitely and never pay off the principal.

 Fees like this are difficult to translate into an annual percentage rate (APR), but if you were to keep the loan for the full time it would annualize to 300% APR (25% × 12 months = 300%).
 It is important to realize that you are unlikely to actually spend 300% of your principal on interest since the loans are short-term.
-If you repeatedly roll the title loan over into another loan, the interest expense could get very expensive.
+If you repeatedly roll over the title loan, the interest expense could get very expensive.

 Interest rate